pawelJas/Calc/README.md

 The calculator should handle all error cases properly (by carefully indicating the errors to the user).
 Write tests.

-Approach
+Approach:

 Javafx has been used to implement the challenge.
+I have used IntelliJ and IntelliJ's build in files to organise, build and run the project.

 As agreed the UI interface is very basic.
 I have put the main focus on the functionality, language parser and the error reporting.

 All expected functionalities have been implemented as various Expressions.
 Expressions are built in the form of a tree with a root expression representing the calculator input.